moorepants/dissertation/davisbicycle.rst

 The steer torque sensor was calibrated at the factory in tandem with the amplifier and Futek supplies a certified calibration document with the calibration data.
-The CSG-110 amplifier supplies constant 10 vdc to excite the strain gauge bridge.
+The CSG-110 amplifier supplies constant 10 Vdc to excite the strain gauge bridge.
 I did not measure this voltage because the maximum voltage for the NI USB-6218 is 10 V, so no ratiometric scaling was used.
 As long as the battery supplied 12+ V to the CSG-110, this would not be an issue.
 Tables